WELSH BLACK CATTLE SOCIETY

 A very successful Open Day in September was held with our President Mr Gwilym Jenkins and his family.

 The Society was present at the 2017 Royal Welsh Winter Fair, 27th & 28th November, with a large promotional stand.
-A pedigree cow and calf was provided by Mr Enoc Jenkins, Tynygraig Herd and a pedigree cow and her cross bred calf was provided by the Caran Herd, Ceredigion.
+A pedigree cow and calf was provided by Mr Enoc Jenkins, Tynygraig Herd and a pedigree cow and her cross bred calf was provided by Mr William Jenkins, Neuadd Herd.
 The animals drew much attention and the society thanks both families for their hard work on behalf of the breed.

 The Society’s Young Member Ambassador, Miss Angharad Davies, Coedllys Herd, organised a raffle for a hamper donated by Castell Howell.
 This was won by Miss Lorraine Howells, Cwmcarno Farm, Rhymney.
 Many thanks to Castell Howell and Angharad.